fscorrupt/awesome-stars/README.md

 ## deployment

+- [tugich/SetupPackagerIntune](https://github.com/tugich/SetupPackagerIntune) - Setup Packager helps you to easily package your software installation for Intune or other device management solutions.
+With just a few clicks you can create a PSADT-capable package from your files and
 - [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create container images at the click of a button, and manage your network with an easy-to-use, intuitive UI

 ## design